By Joe Pojman, Ph.D., Executive Director

 Unfortunately, Representative King is being unfairly attacked for a principled vote on a measure related to unborn babies with fetal abnormalities so severe they are fatal.
 That measure, which was not passed in the Senate, had no chance of surviving a federal court challenge because of long-standing Supreme Court precedent and would have saved no lives from abortion.
 The abortion law firm that would bring the case would probably receive hundreds of thousands of dollars in attorneys’ fees that could then be used to strike down pro-life measures across the nation.
 This attack is highly unfortunate and serves only to exploit the tragedy associated with babies with those very rare conditions.

 The abortion of an unborn child is always tragic.
-This is true even when the child has a disability so severe that the baby is not viable and will not be able to live outside the womb.
+This is true even when the child has an anomaly so severe that the baby is not viable and will not be able to live outside the womb.
 Thankfully, the number of abortions for cases of “severe fetal abnormality” are extremely rare after 20 weeks, occurring at most 16 times a year in Texas.

 The position of Texas Alliance for Life is clear and consistent.
-We do not support abortions on babies with disabilities, even those with severe abnormalities.
+We do not support abortions on babies with disabilities.
+Nor de we support abortion on babies with severe abnormalities.
 Doctors should never deliberately take the life of an innocent unborn child.
 We want to protect every unborn child, and we support laws that will do that to the greatest extent possible.

 Ken King Is Solidly Pro-Life